 Move towards a holistic information governance approach, deal with fragmented data and increase visibility.

-The GDPR and cybersecurity
+GDPR compliance and cybersecurity

 It is inevitable but also beneficial and about time: there are no more excuses to NOT increase cybersecurity maturity and go beyond outdated security approaches.